timescale/docs/timescaledb/tutorials/nfl-analytics/advanced-analysis.md

 ### Average yards run for a player over a game

-This query uses one of the Timescale Toolkit percentile functions to find the mean yards run per game by a single player.
+This query uses one of the percentile approximation hyperfunction to find the mean yards run per game by a single player.

 ```sql